liferay/liferay-docs/discover/portal/articles/06-managing-documents-and-media/02-using-document-types-and-metadata.markdown

 **Delete**: Move the set from Documents and Media to the Recycle Bin.

-You can create metadata sets independently of any document types.
-You can apply them to any number of document types.
+You create metadata sets independently of any document types, but you can apply them to any number of document types.

 As an example, let's create a metadata set called *Syllabus Fields* for a